• Skip to primary navigation

 • Scoop out the dough and squash it together into a big ball in your hands.
 Place it onto a lightly floured surface and roll out to approx. 6mm thick.
 The dough is quite delicate and will try to crumble in places.
 Just push it back together if it crumbles.

-• Using a small (3cm across at the widest point) heart shaped cutter, cut out as many little hearts as you can, and place them on 3 metal baking trays.
+• Using a small (3cm across at the widest point) heart-shaped cutter, cut out as many little hearts as you can, and place them on 3 metal baking trays.
 You should get at least 80 single cookies.
 You'll find the cookie cutter won't stick if you dip it in flour before you cut.
 The biscuits can be fairly close together on the tray, but not touching.
-You can re-role the dough to cut more hearts, but don't keep re-rolling over and over.
+You can re-roll the dough to cut more hearts but don't keep re-rolling over and over.

 • Take out of the oven and leave to cool for 5 minutes, then remove from the tray with a palette knife and place on a plate or cooling rack.

-• Carefully place the biscuits in bags and tie with string if giving as a gift.
+• Carefully place the biscuits in bags and tie them with string if given as a gift.

 Video